Royal Canadian Mounted Police: Operational uniform

 RCMP officers on frontline police duties wear grey shirts with RCMP shoulder flashes, navy blue pants with gold trouser piping, bulletproof vests, and a peaked cap with a solid gold band.
 High-ranking officers wear white shirts.
 A tie can be worn with a long-sleeved shirt for occasions such as testifying in court.
 In colder weather, members may wear heavier boots, winter coats, wool toques, or uniquely, muskrat fur caps.

 In 1990, Baltej Singh Dhillon became the RCMP's first Sikh officer to be allowed to wear a turban instead of the traditional campaign hat.
 During the COVID-19 pandemic, Sikh, Muslim, and other bearded officers were initially assigned to administrative duties before being permitted to attend calls for service with low viral transmission risks after officer outcry.
 The beards required as part of the Sikh practice of kesh and worn by some Muslim men prevented respirator masks from properly sealing around the mouth and nose, reducing their effectiveness.
 As of 2019, all RCMP officers, regardless of religious belief, are allowed to wear full beards or braided hair below their collar.
 Officers may also wear a ballcap in place of the traditional peaked cap.

+In 2025, the RCMP announced a transition to a blue uniform from the current grey uniform.